CLARIAH/clariah-plus/technical-committee/presentations/distribution-deployment-presentation.md

     * Not a KNAW HuC only endeavour!
 * Providing clear documentation
 * Distribution and deployment solutions for distributed computing workflows (DANE, NextFlow)
+* To find (test) end-users who are willing to take the jump and use it
+* Legal terms and conditions

+## Questions and or Suggestions

+* Please ask now!  or
+* Submit an issue at https://github.com/CLARIAH/clariah-plus/issues